 Tickborne Disease Prevention

 If you don’t mind the use of chemicals, use a permethrin containing product on your clothing/ gear, but don’t get this on your skin.
-Permethrin kills ticks on contact, and lasts through many washings.
-Higher containing DEET products can be used on skin, and deter or kill ticks.
-Shaving your legs like any good roadie will help your tactile response to feel ticks on your minimally stubby/hairy legs, and you can get them off before they attach.
+Permethrin kills ticks on contact and lasts through many washings.
+Higher containing DEET products can be used on the skin, and deter or kill ticks.
+Shaving your legs like any good roadie will help your tactile response to feeling ticks on your minimally stubby/hairy legs, and you can get them off before they attach.

 You will wind up with ticks on you at work if you drive to/from the trailhead, then to work on Monday.
 I destroyed some ticks from my research that had been unfed for more than two years, and were very vigorous and hungry.
 Look carefully for ticks, and use a mirror, or a good friend/spouse/significant other/riding buddy, whomever, to check the nooks and crannies you can’t quite see or reach.
 Ticks like highly vascular areas, like your grundle, armpits, scalp, etc., so look really well there.
 Launder your clothes when you get home.

 Dry what you can—a hot clothes dryer kills most (not all) ticks.
 Another trick is to fumigate the clothes in a bag with a rag soaked in permethrin, before laundering.
 Check your trail dog (or trail cat) upon returning home.
 Use Frontline/Advantage/Advantrix or equivalent on your dog if he rides a lot with you.
 Doing so prevents the female ticks from feeding and dropping off in your yard, leaving thousands of larval ticks behind.